Fencing Ireland: History

-Fencing has been included in the Olympic Games since their modern-day inception in 1896 and the contemporary sport formally came to Ireland ten years later in 1906, when the Irish Fencing Club was founded in Dublin.
+Fencing has been included in the Olympic Games since their modern-day inception in 1896 and the contemporary sport formally came to Ireland ten years later in 1906, when the Irish Fencing Club was founded in Dublin, an early member of the executive committee was Count Markievicz, husband of Constance Markievicz.
 It was not the first club in Ireland, but it was the first in which the principal aim was exercise and sport rather than duelling.
-The club closed in 1917, but was restarted again in 1933 following advertisements in Dublin newspapers.
-This was followed in 1934 by the Cork Fencing Club (renamed Club Palestrina in 1943) and the British Legion Fencing Club in 1935.
+The club closed in 1917 and there is no record of the sport being practised in the following years.